uvaaland/cig_llnl_workshop/vis_movie.md

 ```shell
       sbatch submit_solver
 ```
   And use `squeue` to monitor the job.
+Once the job finishes, we can check the `OUTPUT_FILES/output_solver.txt` file to make sure that the solver ran successfully, and then we can move on to the next step.

 * **Step 2: Generate the movie data**

-  The surface movie data files are stored in the `./specfem3d_globe/OUTPUT_FILES/` folder as `moviedata*`.
+  The surface movie data files are stored in the `OUTPUT_FILES/` folder as `moviedata*`.
 In order to visualize the surface movie in `Paraview`, we need to convert these datafiles to a format that `Paraview` can work with.

-  In order to do this, we run the `xcreate_movie_AVS_DX` that is located in the `./specfem3d_globe/bin/` folder.
+  In order to do this, we run the `xcreate_movie_AVS_DX` that is located in the `bin/` folder.
 From the root folder, run the following
   command:

 ```shell